Why there is more than one mode

 bestOfAll — the exhaustive union

 When it's wrong.
 Day-to-day PR review.
-The noise floor is high, and human reviewers get fatigued scrolling through four models' worth of nits.
+The noise floor is high and human reviewers get fatigued scrolling through four models' worth of nits.
 You lose the signal of cross-model agreement because everything survives regardless.

 votingThreshold — tunable weighted vote

 What it does well.
-Tunable precision-recall trade-off.
+Tunable precision/recall.
 A 0.3 threshold is close to bestOfAll.
 A 0.5 threshold with equal weights is close to strictMajority.
 A 0.4 threshold with Claude at 2.0 on security files gives security-sensitive catches a louder voice without removing the other models from the conversation.

 Comparison table